nmr97007/Telegram-BhadooCloud/README.md

 * Your Bot is Started.
 Send `/mirror https://github.com/ParveenBhadooOfficial/Telegram-BhadooCloud/blob/master/README.md` to your Telegram Bot.
 * In Terminal Copy the accounts.google.com full url and paste in browser and authenticate your drive.
 * Paste the Token you received in terminal.
 * Download the credentials.json file from your Linux Server.
-(I use Termius to Transfer files, it's in root of ariabot directory)
+(I use Termius to Transfer files, it's in root of Telegram-BhadooCloud directory)
 * Your Bot is active and now we can deploy it on Heroku.
 * But if you want to run it on EC2 instead of Heroku follow below.
 * `sudo screen`